skyzh/type-exercise-in-rust/README.md

 ### Databend

-Databend is currently refactoring their expression evaluation system in [datavalues crate](https://github.com/datafuselabs/databend/blob/main/common/datavalues/src/scalars/mod.rs)(as of writing this tutorial).
-The new system leverages a lot of techniques described in this tutorial.
+Databend's expression evaluation implementation is greatly influenced by type-exercise.
+You may see the implementation in [datavalues crate](https://github.com/datafuselabs/databend/blob/main/common/datavalues/src/scalars/mod.rs).

+### RisingWave

+[RisingWave](https://github.com/singularity-data/risingwave) is a cloud-native streaming database product.
+It is the first time that I experimented with GAT-related things in RisingWave to auto vectorize expressions.
+It applies almost the same techniques as described in this lecture.

 ### TiKV Coprocessor